danhellem/github-actions-pr-is-linked-to-work-item/README.md

-# Action, check for linked Azure DevOps work item
+# Check for a linked Azure DevOps work item

 Use this action to check your pull request to make sure it is linked to a work item using ``AB#`` before you can merge.